dadambro/project-1/README.md

 as a Pokemon with a high Special could both dole out heavy damage if using a special-type move, and similarly, do an admirable job of withstanding special type attacks.
-Splitting this stat into Special Attack and Special Defense helped correct the issue.
+Splitting this stat into Special Attack and Special Defense helped correct the issue by creating the possibility of certain Pokemon being “good” at causing damage with Special-type moves (i.e., high Special Attack) while being susceptible to Special-type moves (i.e., low Special Defense), and vice versa.

 I am curious to see how each Generation I Pokemon was affected by this “split” of the Special stat.
 My idea for investigating this is as